Westinghouse Combustion Turbine Systems Division: Concordville (1979–1987)

 From around 1972 through 1979, the headquarters of Gas Turbine Division (a.k.a.
 Gas Turbine Systems Division and Combustion Turbine Systems Division), had been located in rented space in the renovated Baldwin-Lima-Hamilton Building (vintage 1920s) in Eddystone, PA, just south of the Westinghouse Lester factory.
 The gas turbine division operations occupied the top 4 floors of the 7-floor office building (known as The "A" Building), while the rest of the building was occupied by Westinghouse Steam Turbine Engineering and other support groups.

 As noted earlier, these years at "A-Building" as the BLH building became known, saw many ups and downs for Westinghouse gas turbines.
 Around 1977, just as the U.S. market for new units was drying up (but the Saudi market had just peaked, see later) it was decided that CTSD should have a new headquarters building of its own, and a new world-class gas turbine development lab.

 Groundbreaking for new CTSD headquarters took place in 1977/78 and the facility was fully occupied by the summer of 1979.
 (Bob Kirby, then Chairman and CEO, attended a dedication ceremony at the site in June, 1978.)
 The selected site was at Concordville, PA, about 15 miles northwest of the Lester plant.

 The headquarters for Westinghouse Electric's Combustion Turbine Systems Division (CTSD) in Concordville, Pennsylvania.
 The world-class development laboratory at left background featured rigs for component testing at engine operating conditions, including large indirectly fired air preheater to provide heated non-vitiated (i.e., full O2 content) air for combustion testing.

-For 8 years, 1979-1987, the Concordville site was where CTSD ran its business, serving both domestic and international markets, conducted significant R&D with both internal and external funding (from EPRI, DOE and NASA), developed improved engine and plant designs, managed numerous projects and, perhaps most importantly for long-term survival, grew its service business as the most profitable part of its operation.
+For 8 years, 1979–1987, the Concordville site was where CTSD ran its business, serving both domestic and international markets, conducted R&D with both internal and external funding (from EPRI, DOE and NASA), developed engine and plant designs, managed numerous projects and grew its service business as the most profitable part of its operation.